 La Vega is one of the closest towns to Bogota where you could seek for warm weather (LO-18 Celcius to HI-28 Celcius).
 With the distance about 80km, escaping the city required only about one and a half hour driving.
 Hiring a car or a taxi would be the best option.
 We paid 200,000 Pesos for our day trip to this town, and it was about 28 Celcius when we were there.

-Ricardo (I think that’s his name) drove to our apartment at almost 10 am (the original schedule of meeting time was 9 am).
-We actually went down to the lobby and waited for him, but later on, gave up and went back home.
-I managed to cook and had my breakfast (Mike didn’t want any) before the call came in telling that he’s downstairs.
+Our driver, Ricardo (I think that’s his name), drove to our apartment at almost 10 am (the original schedule of the meeting time was 9 am).
+We actually went down to the lobby and waited for him, but later on, we gave up and went back home.
+I managed to cook and had my breakfast (Mike didn’t want any) before the call came in, telling us that he’s downstairs.

 What can be found in Laguna El Tabacal: